CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_rnaseqqc/pipeline/clustering/PCA.rst

 Principal Component Analysis
 ============================

-Insert short description of page contents
+Principal component analysis (PCA) is a way of visualising datasets to identify the strong patterns that account for the majority of the variation between the datasets.

 Summary::
-  * Aims of this analysis
+  * Aims of analysis
   * What inputs/outputs
   * How the results were generated
   * What you should expect